4 Busy Bag Activity Kits for Seniors with Dementia

 We found fun, portable, inexpensive DIY activities from Powerful Mothering.
 They're called “busy bags” because the entire activity fits neatly into a zippered bag.

-We share the 4 busy bag activity kits that seniors with dementia would enjoy most.
+We share the four busy bag activity kits for seniors so those with dementia can enjoy their time with more engagement.

 Note: For the bags themselves, all you need are some handy zipper bags to keep each activity organized when it's not being used.